ASSORTED

 I have no strength and I feel powerless,

-Like one from whom You have turned, like the soil people walk upon.
+Like one from whom You have turned, like the soil

 You alone can comfort me in the deep pit,